compneurobilbao/CTLesion2MNI152/README.md

 There are two main CLIs:

-* **ct_lesion_to_mni152**: perform the registration of the CT lesion mask, to the MNI152 template.
+* **ct_lesion_to_mni152**: it performs the registration of the CT lesion mask to the MNI152 template.
 For running it execute:
 ```
 docker run -v /path/to/your/project/:/project -it compneurobilbaolab/ct_lesion_to_mni152:1.1 ct_lesion_to_mni152 -p /project/sub-XXX/ct/sub-XXX_ct.nii.gz -l /project/sub-XXX/ct/sub-XXX_ct_lesion_mask.nii.gz -o /project/sub-XXX/ct

 ```

 * **ventricle_removal** (*optional*): remove the overlap with the ventricles depending on the age of the participant.
-Is optional, but recommended if the lesion is near the ventricles.
+It is optional, but recommended if the lesion is near the ventricles.
 For running it execute:

 ```
 docker run -v /path/to/your/project/:/project -it compneurobilbaolab/ct_lesion_to_mni152:1.1 ventricle_removal -p /project/ -s sub-XXX